Teaching at Zenyo

 Marcelo Pereira started training at seven years old.
-He is a two-time world champion and two-time masters champion.
-He is a fourth degree black belt in Brazilian Jiu Jitsu.
+He is a two-time adult world champion and three-time masters champion.
+He is a fifth degree black belt in Brazilian Jiu Jitsu.

 Zenyo Jiu Jitsu is part of Team Marcelo Pereira Brazilian Jiu Jitsu

 I first started teaching jiu jitsu as a purple belt, around 2007.

 Over the years, I have had varying levels of success conveying effective information to students.
 They would do great with the technique portion of class but were then slow to implement their new skills in a live setting while rolling.
 The good students would be good; the average students would be average, and the slow students would be slow.